2026 EMBODIED DECISION-MAKING THINK TANK:

 SARAH FRANCE

 Sarah France is a multi-disciplinary artist from Pittsburgh, PA who has extended her lifelong fascinations with movement and creativity into working as a professional figure skater, dancer, choreographer, aerialist, visual artist, author and musician.
 She attended the Perpich Center for Arts Education in Minneapolis, MN where she studied visual arts and dance, and holds undergraduate degrees in art history and biochemistry from Augsburg College and the University of Minnesota.
 She began dancing at age three, eventually studying and performing with Ballet Arts Minnesota, Minnesota Dance Theatre, Jawaahir Dance Company and Zenon Dance Company.
-A figure skater since age eleven, Sarah is a US Figure Skating triple gold medalist in ice dancing and skating skills, six time US Open Professional Figure Skating Championships competitor, and is internationally regarded for her deep knowledge of skating skill development and choreography.
+A figure skater since age eleven, Sarah is a US Figure Skating triple gold medalist in ice dancing and skating skills, six-time US Open Professional Figure Skating Championships competitor, and is internationally regarded for her deep knowledge of skating skill development and choreography.
 Sarah currently serves as the director of outreach, a professional ensemble performer, master edge class instructor and choreographer for the Ice Theatre of New York.
 She began dancing with The Equus Projects in 2024.

 JENNY GREENOUGH